 Mr Darcy’s Shirt

-Back in March of this year, the New York Times ran a piece about the famous Regency period shirt that turned British actor Colin Firth into an international heartthrob virtually overnight.
+The famous Regency period shirt turned British actor Colin Firth into an international heartthrob virtually overnight.

 The shirt worn by actor Colin Firth during his portrayal of Mr. Darcy as he emerged from the Pemberley pond in the BBC’s 1995 Pride and Prejudice production